Competitive Dance FAQ’s

 A: Absolutely!
 Our friendly Front Desk Staff would be glad to help set you up on an easy payment plan!
 Payment plans are not available for online registrations.

-A: Our Competitive Dance Division consists of teams with dancers ranging in age from 9 to 18 years.
-Teams compete in divisions Novice, Junior and Inter Levels.
+A: Our Competitive Dance Division consists of 3 teams with dancers ranging in age from 9 to 18 years.
+Teams compete in Small Fry, Junior and Inter Divisions.
 Dancers will compete mainly in large and/or small groups and select dancers will be asked for trios and solos.
-Each Team of dedicated dancers are chosen to represent the studio at three local competitions annually and will compete in a variety of dance forms including: Hip Hop, Lyrical, Ballet, Acro and Jazz (dance forms your child may compete in depend on which routines they are selected for.
+Each Team of dedicated dancers are chosen to represent the studio at 2-3 local competitions annually (number of competitions depend on the team) and will compete in a variety of dance forms including: Hip Hop, Lyrical, Contemporary, Ballet, Acro, Jazz and Musical Theatre (dance forms your child may compete in depend on which routines they are selected for).

 A: The audition is a dance class consisting of a warm up, progressions across the floor and a short combination.
-We will be looking for the dancer’s technique, work ethic, knowledge of dance vocabulary, ability to pick up new steps and style, showmanship and how well they work with their peers.
-Call us for Audition dates.
+We look for the dancer’s technique, work ethic, knowledge of dance vocabulary, ability to pick up new steps and style, showmanship and how well they work with their peers.
+Call us for Audition dates or book a private assessment.

 A: The basic timeline is as follows: